wwone/decision_tree/src/readme.txt

-This directory will contain the source, which is a single Java program.
+This directory will contain the source for the primary program, which is a single Java file.
+There is an additional Java object present that is used internally.
+This object was taken from my AUTHOR project.